nathhB/nbnet/README.md

 nbnet does not directly implement any low level "transport" code and rely on the concept of *drivers*.
 A driver is a set of function definitions that live outside nbnet header and provide a transport layer implementation that will be used by the library to send and receive packets.

-nbnet currently comes with a single UDP driver that you can use for desktop games.
-I have plans for a WebRTC driver so that the library could be used for browser games.
+As of today nbnet only comes with a UDP driver that can be used for desktop games.
+I have plans to add a WebRTC driver to support browser games.

 ## How to use